mohammadtzs/rl-baselines3-zoo/README.md

 It provides scripts for training, evaluating agents, tuning hyperparameters, plotting results and recording videos.

-In addition, it includes a collection of tuned hyperparameters for common environments and RL algorithms, and agents trained with those settings.
+In addition, it includes a collection of tuned hyperparameters for common environments and RL algorithms, and agents trained with those settings...

 We are **looking for contributors** to complete the collection!